-communication product management women in tech agile transformation entrepreneurship agile product development digitalization agile software development user experience new work design thinking digital natives user centered software design women in digital diversity multipotentionality
+Topics: communication, product management, women in tech, agile transformation, entrepreneurship, agile product development, digitalization, agile software development, user experience, new work, design thinking, digital natives, user centered software design, networking, women in digital, diversity, multipotentionality

-Karla currently works as a Product Owner at RatePAY, where she is responsible for all customer-facing platforms.
-Prior to working in a fintech company she had different roles in the Berlin startup scene i.e. at shyftplan, twago, truffls and epubli.
+Karla currently works as a Product Manager at Sauce Labs.
+Prior to that, she worked as a Product Owner at RatePAY, a fintech company, and before had different roles in the Berlin startup scene i.e. at shyftplan, twago, truffls and epubli.
 With a background in International Business Administration and her self-taught tech skills she steadily moved into digital product management to build innovative, useful software.
 Karla is a firm believer in agile methods, user centric design and diverse teams.
 She greatly enjoys sharing knowledge and interacting with audiences, because there is always an opportunity to grow.
 She was amongst the TOP10 finalists of RAHM 2018, the global LGBT leadership contest, and named as one of the 50 Women in Product in Europe List 2018.

 She was a speaker at the WeAreDevelopers Conference in Berlin in June 2019 and at the European Women in Tech conference in Amsterdam in November 2019.

 The European Women in Technology conference 2019 was held in Amsterdam for two days with 4.000 attendees.
 This makes it the largest technology conference focusing on women in Europe.

 I held my talk on why developers need much more than just coding skills to become great developers - in fact empathy and communication skills will make the difference in their career.